Dried Porcini Mushroom Pesto

 13. Step 13:

-Grate the hard cheese on the smallest grater and add to the sauce.
+Grate the hard cheese on the finest grater and add it to the sauce.

 14. Step 14:

-Mix everything thoroughly.
-If the pesto is too thick, add a little olive oil and mix thoroughly.
+Mix everything well.
+If the pesto is too thick, add a little olive oil and stir it in.

-If you plan to add sauce to pasta - make it more liquid, if used as a spread on bread - thicker.
+• If you plan to toss the sauce with pasta, make it looser; if you'll use it as a spread on bread, make it thicker.

 Caloric content of the products possible in the composition of the dish